jdferreira/data-processing-book/en/modules/module1.md

 8. Submit your code and the answers to the quiz below to moodle.

-### Quiz:
+## After the class:
-1. How would you change the Python code to print the class of each pathway instead of its name?
+1. Change the Python code to print the class of each pathway instead of its name.

-2. Explain why, in the CSV file, some fields are delimited by quotes (`"`) and other are not.
+2. Vertify that some fields in the CSV file are delimited by quotes (`"`) and other are not.